google/or-tools/cmake/doc/dotnet.md

 ![Full Pipeline](doc/full_pipeline.svg)
 ![Legend](doc/legend.svg)

 ### Building All runtime Mizux.CMakeSwig Package
-Like in the previous scenario, on each targeted OS Platform you can build the coresponding `runtime.{rid}.Mizux.CMakeSwig.nupkg` package.
+Like in the previous scenario, on each targeted OS Platform you can build the corresponding `runtime.{rid}.Mizux.CMakeSwig.nupkg` package.

 Simply run on each platform